 581-015-2135

-Communication Disorder
+Speech or Language Impairment

+(1) Definition of Speech or Language Impairment: For Early Childhood and School Age Special Education, “Speech or Language Impairment” means the impairment of speech articulation, voice, fluency, or the impairment or deviant development of language comprehension and/or expression, or the impairment of the use of a spoken or other symbol system that adversely affects educational performance.
+The language impairment may be manifested by one or more of the following components of language: morphology, syntax, semantics, phonology, and pragmatics.

-(1) If a child is suspected of having a communication disorder, the following evaluation must be conducted:
+(2) Comprehensive Evaluation: If a child is suspected of having a Speech or Language Impairment, a comprehensive evaluation for Early Childhood or School Age Special Education services must be conducted, including the following:

 (a) Speech-language assessment.
 A speech and language assessment administered by a speech and language pathologist licensed by a State Board of Examiners for Speech-Language Pathology and Audiology or the Teacher Standards and Practices Commission, including: